BOOK TITLE: The Australia Times - TAT Girl magazine. Volume 1, issue 2

 stress levels are astronomical.
 And

-thats the thing about rushing to
+that’s the thing about rushing to

 your destination; often you make